 Surviving the Hum

 Many people are affected by ILFN and the Hum in particular.
-For some it is inconsequential and for others it is life altering.
+For some it has no effect and for others it is life altering.
+The exact science and mechanism of how the Hum affects the human body is

 all.
 To put this in perspective lets consider alllergies.
 Some people might not be bother at all by pollen or pet dander while for others it can make them very uncomfortable.
 The most extreme example